 The study of Enterprise Computing 11-12 enables students to develop an understanding of the function and purpose of digital tools and processes, and the importance of data in enterprise information systems.
-This allows students to effectively use and manage digital tools and technologies in commercial and other settings.
-Students develop an understanding of how computing technologies can be harnessed to provide effective user interaction and efficient access to information that supports commercial, industrial, social and environmental initiatives.
+Students develop an understanding of how computing technologies can be harnessed to provide effective user interaction and efficient access to information that supports commercial, industrial, social, and environmental initiatives.
 Students perform project work and apply their knowledge and skills in interactive media and the user experience, networking systems and social connections, principles of cybersecurity, data science, data visualisations, and intelligent systems.
-Students use their acquired knowledge and skills to develop an enterprise project.
-Project work encourages students to collaborate on problems and develop team and communication skills that are highly valued in the industry.

-Enterprise Computing encourages the understanding of the implications of responsible and ethical application of digital systems, and the application of appropriate standards in the development of solutions.
 Students learn about the technologies that support enterprise-based information systems.
 As they develop digital solutions, students investigate social and safety issues relating to cyber safety, cybersecurity, and digital footprints.
 They engage with technologies that improve access to, and participation in, computing technologies across a range of enterprises.
-Enterprise Computing makes a particularly good combination with Software Engineering and/or Industrial Technology (Multimedia) and/or Software Engineering.
+Enterprise Computing makes a particularly good combination with Software Engineering and/or Industrial Technology (Multimedia).

-Students with previous experience with ICT tools and programs would find it advantageous.
+Students with previous experience with computing technologies would find it advantageous.